tbor111/teresaborcuch.github.io/_posts/2016-12-29-Which-Data-Science-Jobs-Pay-Best?.md

 y = jobs.over_90k
 ```

 I'll use a cross-validated gridsearch to find the best values of C, the inverse of the regularization parameter lambda, and the penalty.
 A high C-value means the model uses little regularization and a low C means high regularization.
-Next, I'll fit the model
+Next, I'll fit the model to the job data.

 ```python